AceDataCloud/OpenAIAPI/docs/openai_chat_completion_api_integration_guide.md

 <p><img src="https://cdn.acedata.cloud/imo8rr.png" width="400" class="m-auto"></p>

-When using this interface for the first time, we need to fill in at least three pieces of information: one is `authorization`, which can be selected directly from the dropdown list.
+When using this interface for the first time, we need to fill in at least three pieces of content: one is `authorization`, which can be selected directly from the dropdown list.
 The other parameter is `model`, which is the category of the OpenAI ChatGPT model we choose to use.
 Here we mainly have 20 types of models; details can be found in the models we provide.
 The last parameter is `messages`, which is an array of our input questions.
 It is an array that allows multiple questions to be uploaded simultaneously, with each question containing `role` and `content`.
 The `role` indicates the role of the questioner, and we provide three identities: `user`, `assistant`, and `system`.
-The other `content` is the specific content of our question.
+The `content` is the specific content of our question.

 You can also notice that there is corresponding code generation on the right side; you can copy the code to run directly or click the "Try" button for testing.

+Common optional parameters:

+- `max_tokens`: Limits the maximum number of tokens for a single response.
+- `temperature`: Generates randomness, between 0-2, with larger values being more divergent.
+- `n`: The number of candidate responses to generate at once.
+- `response_format`: Sets the return format.

 <p><img src="https://cdn.acedata.cloud/rsw47a.png" width="400" class="m-auto"></p>

-After the call, we find that the returned result is as follows:
+After the call, we find the return result as follows:

 ```json
 {